Kev-1/ShoppingSlots/README.md

 # TimeSlotPicker
- Allows users to pick a time slot for shopping
+ Allows users to pick a time slot for shopping.
+Made for indonesian supermarkets who have not implemented such system.

 ## Presquites
 - PHP 7.2